ansible-collections/cisco.ios/docs/cisco.ios.ios_config_module.rst

                 <td>
                 </td>
                 <td>
                         <div>The module, by default, will connect to the remote device and retrieve the current running-config to use as a base for comparing against the contents of source.
 There are times when it is not desirable to have the task get the current running-config for every task in a playbook.
-The <em>running_config</em> argument allows the implementer to pass in the configuration to use as the base config for comparison.</div>
+The <em>running_config</em> argument allows the implementer to pass in the configuration to use as the base config for comparison.
+The configuration lines for this option should be similar to how it will appear if present in the running-configuration of the device including the indentation to ensure idempotency and correct diff.</div>
                         <div style="font-size: small; color: darkgreen"><br/>aliases: config</div>
                 </td>
             </tr>